 - Program management

+Ideally, the internship will be at least two days per week between Monday and Thursday from 10:30AM-6:30PM.
+Any needed variations to days and times of the internship can be further discussed in an interview.
 The student must be available from September through the end of April.
 Based on individual interests and schedule, additional opportunities may also be available.
 This is a paid internship.
-For more information contact Leah O’Reilly at firstname.lastname@example.org.
+For more information contact Leah O’Reilly at email@example.com.
 Resumes and cover letters MUST be emailed.

 To apply to be a volunteer, please complete the Volunteer Application, located on our Publications page.